-SMARTWEARABLE subproject aims to develop and experiment a new smart robot system for lower-limb rehabilitation.
-The solution will be based on the Exo-H2 rigid actuator plus a control and monitoring system that includes rehabilitation exercises.
+Within SMARTWEARABLE sub-project we have developed a new smart robot system for lower-limb rehabilitation.
+The solution, based on the Exo-H2 rigid actuator plus a control and monitoring system, includes exercises for active and passive rehabilitation strategies.

 This project has indirectly received funding from the European Union’s Horizon 2020 research and innovation programme, via an Open Call issued and executed under project DIATOMIC (grant agreement No 761809)

 ColRobot combines cutting-edge European robot technology and end-user requirements for assembly processes to create an integrated system for collaborative robotics in which a mobile manipulator acts as a “third hand” by delivering kits, tools, parts, and holding work pieces while the operator works on it.
 Humans will cognitively and physically interact with ColRobot robots using gestures, touch commands and demonstrations.

 Funded by the European Commission under Grant Agreement: H2020-ICT-2015-688807

 The main objective of the project is to improve existing wearable robotic exoskeletons exploiting dynamic sensory-motor interactions and developing cognitive capabilities that can lead to symbiotic gait behavior in the interaction of a human with a wearable robot.

 Funded by the European Commission under Grant Agreement: FP7-ICT-2013-10-611695